chensy96/MedShare/README.md

 Now, you have two local Kubo IPFS nodes running and connected.
 You can start adding and retrieving files on either node.
 Make sure to replace `<node2-multiaddr>` with the actual multiaddress of your second IPFS node.

 ## Setting Up MedShare Components
 - In this section, The following setups needed to be done: 1.
 Create the PRE server in Docker 2.
 Create mock users and channels in the blockchain network 3.
 Install the chaincodes on the blockchain nodes.
 4. Create organization keys.
-The file 'system_setup.sh' will help to automatically accompanish these tasks, but might need manual changes to fit different systems and enviornments.
+The file 'system_setup.sh' will help to automatically accomplish these tasks, but might need manual changes to fit different systems and environments.
 - Make sure to give execute permission to your script file using ```bashchmod +x system_setup.sh``` and then you can run it using ```bash./system_setup.sh```.

 ### Run Set Up Script